Proton path reconstruction for pCT using Neural Networks: Results

 \section{Results}

-To test the performance of \netname two entirely new datasets of 800.000 protons each were generated: the first with only electromagnetic interactions ($emstandard$ physics list) the other a full range of physical processes including nuclear interactions ($QGSP\_BIC$ physics list).
+To principally test the performance of \netname two entirely new datasets of 800,000 protons each were generated: the first with only electromagnetic interactions ($emstandard$ physics list), the other with all the physical processes including nuclear interactions ($QGSP\_BIC$ physics list).
+These data sets are generated independently from that used during the \netname training procedure to avoid any possible source of overfitting.